 Proximity marketing simply refers to communicating with customers at the right place, at the right time, with a personalised mobile message.
 It bridges the gap between offline and online marketing.
 Beacons, geofencing and push notifications play a vital role.

-There are so many benefits of proximity marketing – far too many for one blog post.
+There are so many benefits of location-based marketing – far too many for one blog post.
 According to Beaconstac, proximity marketing is 16 times more effective than Google Pay per click!
-From easy geotargeting to improve app engagement and improved retention, you’ll be compelled to execute a proximity marketing campaign soon!
+From easy geotargeting to improve app engagement and improved retention, you’ll be compelled to execute a location-based marketing campaign soon!

 The power of proximity marketing